Starting Your First Dictation on Android

 5. Tap the checkmark to insert your text.
 When your words appear in the text field, you're done — your transcript is also saved as a card in the Wispr Flow app.

-Tip: If text insertion fails, Flow retries up to 3 times, then copies your text to the clipboard and shows a notification with a copy button so you can paste it anywhere.
+Tip: Flow inserts text directly in popular chat and social apps — including WhatsApp, Telegram, Messenger, Instagram, Teams, Signal, Slack, Discord, Snapchat, Google Messages, and Gmail — without requiring you to paste manually.
+If insertion can't be completed, Flow retries automatically, then copies your text to the clipboard and shows a notification with a copy button so you can paste it anywhere.

 Device-specific setup